Fair Rosamund's Well at Woodstock

 A labyrinth for King Henry's lover

-According to legend, when Henry married Eleanor of Aquitaine he kept his ongoing relationship with Rosamund secret, keeping her hidden from his queen at a special house he constructed for her in Blenheim Park.
+According to legend, when Henry married Eleanor of Aquitaine he kept his ongoing relationship with Rosamund secret, keeping her hidden from his queen at a special house he constructed for her in what is now Blenheim Park.

 The house was cleverly hidden at the centre of a labyrinth, or hedge maze, similar to that which can be visited in Blenheim Palace gardens today.
 Due to the complexity of the maze, Queen Eleanor was unable to find her way through and discover what was at the centre.